json-schema-org/referencing/draft-handrews-jri.md

 A document that can be interoperably processed by a context-independent JRI implementation will be referred to in this section as a _context-independent document_.
 A data format for which all valid documents are context-independent documents will be referred to in this section as a _context-independent format._

 The requirements below are stated for context-independent formats.
-A document in a non-context-indpendent format can be context-independent if it avoids using any features forbidden by the context-independent format requirements.
+A document in a non-context-independent format can be context-independent if it avoids using any features forbidden by the context-independent format requirements.

 ### Restricting base IRI changes and IRI assignment {#interop-overlap}

 A context-independent format MUST NOT offer features for assigning IRIs to primary or secondary resources, or changing the base IRI from within a document.

-A context-independent document MUST NOT use any such features if the data format offers them.

 ### Recognizing JRI keywords